pyinstaller/pyinstaller/doc/source/pyi-makespec.rst

 How to generate
 -------------------

+-d, --debug         use the debug (verbose) build of the executable for
+                    packaging.
+This will make the packaged executable be more verbose when run.
--d, --debug         use the debug (verbose) build of the executable -s, --strip         strip the exe and shared libs (don't try this on
+-s, --strip         strip the exe and shared libs (don't try this on
                     Windows)
 -X, --upx           use UPX if available (works differently between